EMCL-Research-ITSecLab/ctf-watcher/README.md

 Evaluating XDR applications to protect Training Environments for the next Generation of Cybersecurity Specialists at the EMCL Research Group at University Heidelberg

-# Set up a Wazuh enviroment with extended monitoring specialized in supervising cybersecurity training environments visaualised in Grafana OSS
+# Set up a Wazuh environment with extended monitoring specialized in supervising cybersecurity training environments visualized in Grafana OSS

 Wazuh:    [Wazuh Website](https://wazuh.com/)